almereyda/awesome-starred/README.md

 - [Mainroad](https://github.com/Vimux/Mainroad) - Responsive, simple, clean and content-focused Hugo theme based on the MH Magazine lite WordPress theme
 - [hugo-theme-indiana](https://github.com/richardcarls/hugo-theme-indiana) - An IndieWeb-compatible theme for Hugo.
 - [anybodyhome](https://github.com/lasseborly/anybodyhome) - A simple theme for simple people
-- [hugo-academic](https://github.com/gcushen/hugo-academic) - The website builder for Hugo.
-Build and deploy a beautiful website in minutes :rocket:
+- [hugo-academic](https://github.com/gcushen/hugo-academic) - 📝 The website builder for Hugo.
+Build and deploy a beautiful website in minutes!
 - [hugo-dream-plus](https://github.com/UtkarshVerma/hugo-dream-plus) - :rainbow: An upgraded version of the Hugo "Dream" theme with tons of new features.
 - [didh](https://github.com/castiron/didh) - Debates in the Digital Humanities
 - [ghost-phantom](https://github.com/nitinthewiz/ghost-phantom) - Phantom theme for Ghost